ricardoellis/ricardoellis.github.io/README.md

-# html-cv
-Ricardo Ellis - Curriculum Vitae, minimalistic look, recreated using only HTML & CSS.
+#Ricardo Ellis - Curriculum Vitae website from scratch

 <p>See Live Version Here - <a href="https://ricardoellis.github.io/">https://ricardoellis.github.io/<a></a> </p>